AbductiveLearning/ABLkit/docs/Examples/HWF.rst

     Also, when building the knowledge base, we can also set the ``max_err`` parameter during initialization, which is shown in the ``examples/hwf/main.py`` file.
-This parameter specifies the upper tolerance limit when comparing the similarity between a pseudo-label example’s reasoning result and the ground truth during abductive reasoning, with a default value of 1e-10.
+This parameter specifies the upper tolerance limit when comparing the similarity between the reasoning result of pseudo-labels and the ground truth during abductive reasoning, with a default value of 1e-10.

 Then, we create a reasoner by instantiating the class ``Reasoner``.
 Due